seedstack/website/content/addons/functions/w20/configuration.md

 ## Masterpage template

 The function uses a default html template for constructing the masterpage of the SPA.
-You can override this template by providing your own in the classpath and still benefit from the variables templating:
+You can override this template by providing your own in the classpath and still benefit from the variables:

     org.seedstack.w20.masterpage-template = path/to/masterpage-template.html

-Please find below the default template used by the function.
-It uses variables templating and directives for themes.
+Below is the default template used by the function.
+It uses variables and directives for themes.
 You may want to use it as a base for overriding.

     <!doctype html>
     <html data-w20-app="${restPath}/seed-w20/application/configuration" data-w20-app-version="${applicationVersion}" data-w20-timeout="${timeout}" data-w20-cors-with-credentials="${corsWithCredentials}">